A Fun 7-Day Outer Banks Itinerary

 Salvo

 After lunch, head south to the Salvo Day Use Area in Salvo.
-The day-use area is a beach that has plenty of room for sunbathing and swimming.
-There's a lot of driftwood on the beach, which makes a beautiful backdrop for pictures.
+The day-use area features a beach with ample space for sunbathing and swimming.
+There are also bathrooms, picnic tables, and a historic cemetery on part of the beach.

-There are also bathrooms, picnic tables, and a fascinating historic cemetery on part of the beach.
-Salvo isn't as popular as Mexico or Brazil for kite surfing, but still, thousands come to Salvo to kite surf each year.
-Bring your own equipment and join in, or simply lay on the beach and watch the others.
+Salvo isn't as popular as some other places for kite surfing, but still, many come to Salvo to kite surf each year.
+Bring your own equipment and join in, or lay on the beach and watch the others.

 Avon